Caterpillar Inc.

 IMPACT

 During my time at Caterpillar, I had the wonderful opportunity to be involved in a wide variety of projects, modernizing their service's design, cleaning up their file structure, setting up research studies, helping co-workers with last minute work, kickstarting new programs and concepts, handing projects struggling to get off the back burner, and so much more.
-I brought a fresh perspective and helping hand to the digital world at CAT, creating modern solutions for modern users.
+I brought a fresh perspective and helping hand to the digital world at Cat, creating modern solutions for modern users.

 key Takeaways